MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-308.md

 # Vendor - Order Detail (report)

-The *Vendor - Order Detail* report shows each purchase order and the line level breakdown for each vendor, including information on outstanding purchase receipts, applied line/invoice discounts and outstanding amount.
-Any lines that have an Expected Receipt Date in the past are included in quantity on back order.
+The **Vendor - Order Detail** report shows each purchase order and the line level breakdown for each vendor.
+The report includes:

+* Outstanding purchase receipts
+* Applied line and invoice discounts
+* Outstanding amounts.

+Lines that have an expected receipt date in the past are included in the quantity on back order.

 ## Use cases